 We use third-party contractors outside of the United States to supplement our research and development capabilities.
-We currently use third-party contractors located in Romania and China.
+We currently use third-party contractors located in Romania, India, and China.
+Outbreaks of pandemic diseases, such as COVID-19, or the fear of such events, have required us to shut down certain workplaces, which could decrease productivity and increase reliance on remote solutions, which present different security challenges.
 Managing operations that are remote from our U.S. headquarters is difficult and we may not be able to manage these third-party contractors successfully.
 If we fail to maintain productive relationships with these contractors generally, we may be required to develop our solutions in a less efficient and cost-effective manner and our product release schedules may be delayed while we hire software developers or find alternative contract development resources.
 Additionally, while we take precautions to ensure that software components developed by our third-party contractors are reviewed and that our source code is protected, misconduct by our third-party contractors could result in infringement or misappropriation of our intellectual property.
-Furthermore, any acts of espionage, malware attacks, theft of confidential information or other malicious privacy, security, or data protection incidents attributed to our third-party contractors may compromise our system infrastructure, expose us to litigation and lead to reputational harm that could result in a material adverse effect on our financial condition and operating results.
+Furthermore, any acts of espionage, malware attacks, theft of confidential information or other privacy, security, or data protection incidents attributed to our third-party contractors may compromise our system infrastructure, expose us to litigation and lead to reputational harm that could result in a material adverse effect on our financial condition and operating results.